Scholarships and Bursaries

-How does the School finance scholarships?
+How does the School finance Scholarships?

 Scholarships recipients, like all students, attract Commonwealth and State funding and are NOT funded by current RGS parents' School Fees.
 The Scholarship represents 50% to 75% of tuition and boarding fees only.
 All other costs are the responsibility of the recipient’s family or guardian.

-Is this information I supply confidential?
+Is the information I supply confidential?

 All information provided by you in your application is confidential.
-The information collected helps us assess your application for scholarship.
+The information collected helps us assess your application for Scholarship.
 The supply of this information by you is voluntary.
 However, if you do not supply all the requested information we may not be able to assess your application.